Are birds pulling up your lawn?

 • Granivores: These birds eat seeds, plants and greens and include birds such as Galahs, Cockatoos and sparrows

-Most people think that if they have birds getting stuck into their lawns, they are hunting down insects.
+Most people think that if birds get stuck in their lawns, they are hunting down insects.
 While this may be true during the spring and summer, it’s most often not the case during winter.
 The most common types of birds that we see damaging lawns during winter are granivores, namely the ones mentioned above.
-It’s important to know this because it will have an influence on how you deal with the problem.
+It’s important to know this because it will influence how you deal with the problem.

 What are they doing on your lawn?